ArthurChiao/arthurchiao.github.io/_posts/2022-09-28-trip-large-scale-cloud-native-networking-and-security-with-cilium-ebpf.md

 we’ll devote more efforts to upstream it in the next, too.

-Besides, we’ve also developed a simple solution to let Cilium be-aware of our legacy workloads like virtual machines in OpenStack, the-solultion is called CiliumExeternalResource.
+Besides, we’ve also developed a simple solution to let Cilium be aware of our legacy workloads like virtual machines in OpenStack, the-solultion is called CiliumExeternalResource.
 Please see our previous blog [8] if you’re interested in.